An Optimal Execution Problem with a Geometric Ornstein-Uhlenbeck Price Process: Introduction

 \section{Introduction}

-The basic framework of the optimal execution (liquidation) problem was established in Bertsimas and Lo\cite{Bertsimas-Lo} and the theory of optimal execution has been developed by Almgren and Chriss\cite{Almgren-Chriss}, He and Mamaysky\cite{He-Mamaysky}, Huberman and Stanzl\cite {Huberman-Stanzl2}, Subramanian and Jarrow\cite{Subramanian-Jarrow} and many others.
-Such a problem often shows up in trading operations, when a trader tries to execute a large amount of a security.
-In these cases, he/she should be careful about liquidity problems and especially should never neglect the market impact (MI) which plays an important role.
-MI means the effect that a trader's investment behavior affects on security prices.
+The basic framework of the optimal execution (liquidation) problem was established in Bertsimas and Lo~\cite{Bertsimas-Lo}, and the theory of optimal execution has been developed by Almgren and Chriss~\cite{Almgren-Chriss}, He and Mamaysky~\cite{He-Mamaysky}, Huberman and Stanzl~\cite{Huberman-Stanzl2}, Subramanian and Jarrow~\cite{Subramanian-Jarrow}, and many others (see also Gatheral and Schied~\cite {Gatheral-Schied}, in which we survey dynamic models of execution problems).
+Optimal execution problems arise naturally in trading operations, such as when a trader tries to execute a large trade for a security.
+In these cases, the trader should take care about liquidity problems and, in particular, should not neglect market impact (MI), which plays an important role in execution cost.
+Here, MI means the effect that a trader's investment behavior has on security prices.

-To study MI for a trader's execution policy, we consider a case where a trader sells his/her shares of the security by predicting a decrease in price of the security.
-In a frictionless market, a (risk neutral) trader should sell all the shares as soon as possible, so his/her optimal strategy is the block liquidation at the initial time.
-However, in the real market a trader takes time to liquidate.
-So it is significant to find out what factors cause such gradual liquidation.
+To study the MI of a trader's execution policy, we consider a case where a trader sells held shares of the security after predicting a decrease in the price of the security.
+In a frictionless market, a risk-neutral trader should sell all shares as soon as possible, and so the optimal strategy is block liquidation at the initial time.
+However, in real markets, traders tend to liquidate a position over time.
+The factors that lead to gradual liquidation are therefore important.

-Convexity of MI is one of the reasons to dissuade a trader from block liquidation.
-As shown in examples in Kato\cite {Kato}, when a trader is risk neutral and the market is Black Scholes type, a quadratic MI function causes gradual liquidation whereas a block liquidation is optimal when MI is linear.
-However, many traders in the real market execute their sales by taking time in spite of recognizing that MI is not always convex.
-Risk aversion of a trader's utility function also affects a trader's execution policy motivating an incentive to take more time for trading.
-Schied and Sch\"oneborn\cite{Schied-Schoeneborn} consider an optimization problem in relation with a risk averse utility function and clarify the relation between the measure of risk aversion and the form of optimal strategies.
+Convexity of MI is one factor that would dissuade traders from block liquidation.
+As shown in examples in Kato~\cite{Kato}, a risk neutral trader in a market of the Black--Scholes type will gradually liquidate if MI follows a quadratic function; in contrast, block liquidation is optimal when MI is linear.
+However, many traders in the real market execute their sales over time despite recognizing that MI is not always convex.